 Since 2018, Walmart has taken new curves on advertising and has made bigger commitments to digital advertising.

-It ha hired new people and this online effort has paved the way to better revenue stream for Walmart.
+It has hired new people and this online effort has paved the way to a better revenue stream for Walmart.
 One of the biggest assets of Walmart is how it gathers and conglomerates its online shopping data & in-store data.

 For advertisers, this data is considered as an authentic data goldmine, which makes an appealing proposition.
 This data helps in informing them how to generate general ads, use flash, text, videos, and images.

-It can encourage potential shoppers coming to the website to make a specific purchase.
+It can encourage potential shoppers to come to the website to make a specific purchase.
 This boosts its online revenue in return.

-While Walmart’s online advertisements were focused towards its own product(s), it has now started highlighting more products (as banner ads) from third-party sellers on its website.
+While Walmart’s online advertisements were focused on its own product(s), it has now started highlighting more products (as banner ads) from third-party sellers on its website.